 American Express (AMEX) is best known for their credit cards but they do much much more.
-Credit cards is where they started, many years ago, but now they offer bank accounts too.
+Credit cards are where they started, many years ago, but now they offer bank accounts too.

 We know they have great perks on their credit cards, but what about their bank products?

-Their high yield savings account is called the American Express Personal Savings High Yield Savings Account and currently offers a very competitive interest rate compared to many of its peers, we keep a list the best online savings accounts and its rate is in the same ballpark.
+Their high yield savings account is called the American Express® Personal Savings High Yield Savings Account and currently offers a very competitive interest rate of 2.10% Annual Percentage Yield (APY) compared to many of its peers, we keep a list the best online savings accounts and its rate is in the same ballpark.

 About American Express